zfcampus/apigility-documentation/api-primer/content-negotiation.md

 HTTP/1.1 406 Not Acceptable
 ```

-Ideally, the server will also indicate what media types it _can_ return however it is not obligated
+Ideally, the server will also indicate what media types it _can_ return; however it is not obligated
 to do so.

 Because the server cannot return a representation for the requested media type, it can choose